 16. Where can I find more information on procuring SSL Certificates?

-Please see our post: FAQ: TLS/SSL Certificates for Secured Landing Pages & Tracking Links
+Please see our post: FAQ: Certificates for SSL for Landing Pages & SSL for Tracking Links

 About the Go-Live Process

 17. Can secured landing pages and non-secured landing pages co-exist in one instance?

 TLS/SSL is applied to all Marketo landing pages and cannot be applied selectively.
 It is an all-or-nothing activity that replaces the default non-secure server with a secure server for your instance.